Naman-11/University_Management_System/README.md

 - Thanks to the Java, Swing and NetBeans communities for their valuable resources.

 ---
-For more information or inquiries, please contact [Ritwik Rajput](mailto:ritwikrajput620@gmail.com).
+For more information or inquiries, please contact [Naman Yadav](mailto:namanyadav982@gmail.com).